Inside Access to DriveSafe: A Driver Monitoring App Powered by Machine Learning

 - The solution can also be customised to integrate a cloud server to which the alert messages can be sent.
 Integration of this functionality could open up a wide range of business use cases for which this solution can be deployed.

-The driver distraction detection app conceived at Embitel’s Innovation Lab can be the solution for a large spectrum of business use cases:
+The driver monitoring app conceived at Embitel’s Innovation Lab can be the solution for a large spectrum of business use cases:

 - Driver assistance – When there is a need to offer some assistance to the driver to help him/her stay attentive on the road, DriveSafe would be the perfect solution.
 While using this app, if the driver is distracted, they receive a real-time notification that helps them focus on the road and drive safely.

-- Insurance companies – DriveSafe can be beneficial to insurance companies in identifying the primary reason for a road mishap that precedes an insurance claim.
-If there was an accident, the insurer can easily analyse the driver activity at that point of time to take a judicious decision.
+- Insurance companies – Our driver monitoring app can be beneficial to insurance companies in identifying the primary reason for a road mishap that precedes an insurance claim.
+If there was an accident, the insurer can easily analyze the driver activity at that point of time to take a judicious decision.

-- Drowsiness detection – Currently, the app performs image analysis using pictures captured from the mobile camera positioned at the side of the driver (45 degrees from the front of the driver’s face).
+- Drowsiness detection – Currently, our driver behavior app performs image analysis using pictures captured from the mobile camera positioned at the side of the driver (45 degrees from the front of the driver’s face).
 For detecting driver drowsiness, it is necessary to install the camera at the front of the driver.
-When the camera is at the front, it is possible to analyse the eyes of the driver and detect drowsiness.
-The DriveSafe solution is scalable to include driver drowsiness detection feature as well.
+When the camera is at the front, it is possible to analyze the eyes of the driver and detect drowsiness.
+Our driver monitoring app is scalable to include driver drowsiness detection feature as well.
 The same algorithm can be used for this purpose; only the model needs to be trained with different data to accomplish this feature.

-- Cab aggregators – The DriveSafe app helps cab aggregators track their drivers’ behaviour for streamlining operations.
+- Cab aggregators – Our driver monitoring app helps cab aggregators track their drivers’ behavior for streamlining operations.
 The driver activities such as smoking, texting, excessive use of music system, etc. can be of interest to such companies for this use case.

-Currently, all computations and predictions are performed locally on the app.
+Currently, all computations and predictions are performed locally on the driver behavior app.
 There is no need for internet connectivity for app functioning.

 Today, we are thrilled to announce the successful completion of the development activities of this project, as planned before the lockdown.
-This is a feather in the cap of the engineering team that worked on this project – and clear evidence of their dedication and passion to break barriers and deliver exciting solutions for the future!
+This is a feather in the cap of the engineering team that worked on the driver monitoring app development project.
+And clear evidence of their dedication and passion to break barriers and deliver exciting solutions for the future!